 The final, and perhaps the most crucial, step in the manufacturing process of wood, PVC and composite exterior shutters is painting.
 This operation can be completed in the factory before shipping or on-site after receipt of the panels.
 Proper finishing is critical to the ability of PVC, composite and wood exterior shutters to resist outdoor elements.
 A high quality paint finish shields the outside shutters from rain, sleet and snow as well as insects and flying debris.

 Painted exterior shutters are covered with an ultra-durable, water-borne commercial-grade acrylic paint.
-The factory applied paint covers all surfaces in a smooth satin finish.
-Both wood and composite painted exterior shutters are sanded, primed, sanded, and sprayed with two top coats of high-quality exterior grade paint.
+The factory applied paint covers all surfaces in a satin finish.
+Composite and wood painted exterior shutters are sanded, primed, sanded, and sprayed with two top coats of high-quality exterior grade paint.
+Exterior PVC shutters are lightly sanded and sprayed with two coat of the same paint.
 Painted shutters generally require a few extra days to manufacture, but arrive ready to install.

 There are literally unlimited colors of exterior shutters from which to choose.
 The determination of which shutter color is best for your home can be a challenge.
 Black exterior shutters are easily the most popular.
 ShutterLand offers nine standard paint colors which satisfy the needs of most homeowners.

 Select from nine standard paints matching popular Benjamin Moore colors: